DevonDeRaad/RADstackshelpR/README.md

 ## Usage

-The first step is demultiplexing your sequence data using the ‘process\_radtags’ function from STACKS, which could be executed by running something like this in a terminal window, if your raw sequence file is in your working directory, and you used the enzyme ‘ndeI’ as your cutter:
+The first step is demultiplexing your sequence data using the ‘process\_radtags’ function from *Stacks*, which could be executed by running something like this in a terminal window, if your raw sequence file is in your working directory, and you used the enzyme ‘ndeI’ as your cutter: